alejahenaoes/alejahenaoes/README.md

 <h1 align="center">Hi :blush:👋, I'm Aleja</h1>
 <h3 align="center"> :unicorn: A full-time learner, passionate dev girl, product manager & marketer from 🇨🇴</h3>

-- 🔭 I’m currently **training as a Data Analyst with [Correlation One](https://www.correlation-one.com)** and the last company I worked for was [Platzi](https://platzi.com), where I led activities to improve the organizational culture of my team and throughout my career I have developed skills in marketing and in turning customer data into insights to improve products and meet their needs.
+- 🔭 I am an activist committed to the technology community.
+I collaborate in the organization of events and as a volunteer in logistics and I am a speaker on innovation and employability in technology, I participate in the WomenTech Makers communities of Google, AWS Women Colombia, Cloud Camp and Notion Colombia.

-- :rainbow: I’m currently learning **AWS, JavaScript, Python, Excel, Marketing Analyst**
+- :rainbow: I’m currently learning **Communities, AI, Entrepreneurship, Leadership**

 - 👯 I’m looking to **be part of a technology company that will allow me to continue learning new things every day both technically and emotionally and empower more women to be part of this industry.**